andreaspolydorides/OpenCushion/README.md

-# opencushion
+# OpenCushion
-Tools and guides on how to create personalised wheelchair cushions
+COMING SOON: Tools and guides on how to create personalised wheelchair cushions